Contact Sales

 A nurse visiting a virtual ward patient due to a deterioration in condition.

-A functional virtual ward means acute beds can be better utilised and, by moving people back to an environment that is more familiar and less stressful, improving a person’s recovery and their overall healthcare experience.
+A functional virtual ward allows acute beds to be better utilised, enabling patients to recover in a more familiar and less stressful environment.
+This approach improves recovery outcomes and the overall healthcare experience.

-The Better Care fund is a key fund across Health and Social Care aimed at “to join up health and care services, so that people can manage their own health and wellbeing and live independently in their communities for as long as possible.”
-This includes the adult social care discharge fund, aimed at supporting “timely and safe discharge from hospital into the community by reducing the number of people delayed in hospital awaiting social care.”
+While originally published under the Sunak Conservative government, as of January 2025, the Better Care Fund (BCF) also remains a key funding stream under the Labour government, aimed at “joining up health and care services, so that people can manage their own health and wellbeing and live independently in their communities for as long as possible.”
+This includes the Adult Social Care Discharge Fund, which is allocated to support local authorities up to the 31st of March 2025 and aimed at supporting “timely and safe discharge from hospital into the community by reducing the number of people delayed in hospital awaiting social care.”

-The aims of these funds relate closely to the aims of implementing virtual wards and may be able to be used to support virtual ward projects.
+The aims of these funds relate closely to the objectives of implementing virtual wards and may be utilised to support virtual ward projects.

 Hospital at Home funding